100 Women (film)

-100 Women (also known as Girl Fever) is a 2002 American romantic comedy film written and directed by Michael Davis and starring Chad Donella.
+100 Women (also known as Girl Fever) is a 2002 American romantic comedy film written and directed by Michael Davis and starring Chad Donella, Erinn Bartlett, Jennifer Morrison, Clint Howard, and Steve Monroe.
 It tells the story of a young man named Sam and his struggle to discover why the girl of his dreams is suddenly depressed after her cheeriness brought him out of his sadness.
 The film was originally released under the title Girl Fever and had a short run in cinemas before being renamed 100 Women and being released to DVD.
 In 2000, Davis directed a film called 100 Girls with a very similar theme.